jamwil1226/work-day-scheduler/README.md

 # Welcome to MY WORK DAY SCHEDULER for Challenge 5!

-## This challenge entails creating a Work Day Scheduler that will utilize HTML, CSS, and JavaScript with some help from JQuery, Bootstrap, and Moment!
+## This challenge entails creating a Work Day Scheduler that utilizes HTML, CSS, and JavaScript with some help from JQuery, Bootstrap, and Moment!

  ### Once the Work Day Scheduler opens, you will be notified of the current day and time at the header of the page.
  ![Header](./assets/images/header.png)